Courier-Service-System/BackEnd/README.md

-# Courier Service Application
+# Courier Service Application Backend

-A full-stack courier service application built with the PERN stack (PostgreSQL, Express, React, Node.js) using TypeScript.
-This application enables users to register, create shipments, and track their deliveries.
+A backend service for the courier service application built with Node.js, Express, PostgreSQL, and TypeScript.

 ## Features